napari/napari/docs/source/explanations/rendering.md

 ### Chunked File Formats

-Chunks will often be blocks of contiguous memory inside a chunked file format like [Zarr](https://zarr.readthedocs.io/en/stable/), and exposed by an API like Dask.
+Napari's rendering chunks will often correspond to blocks of contiguous memory inside a chunked file format like [Zarr](https://zarr.readthedocs.io/en/stable/), and exposed by an API like Dask.
 The purpose of a chunked file format is to spatially organize the data so that one chunk can be read with one single read operation.

 ![chunked-format](images/chunked-format.png)